 A famous pianist of the XXth century Vladimir Horowitz also comes from Ukraine – Kievan.
 After graduating from the conservatory in Kiev, Horowitz started performing around the world to become recognized and successful.
 Due to his virtuosic piano playing and unique technique, the pianist has entered the history as “the king of the piano kings”.
 Vladimir Horowitz was awarded with the “Medal of Freedom”, as well as with several “Grammy” prizes.

-We mentioned only the most outstanding Ukrainians.
-However, obviously it’s not a full list.
+We mentioned the most outstanding Ukrainians.
+However, it’s not a full list.
 Feel free to join an entertaining “Kiev of famous personalities” excursion.
-You will learn about life and work of great people of the Ukrainian origin, as well as their contribution to the world’s history.
+You’ll learn about life and work of great people of the Ukrainian origin, as well as their contribution to the world’s history.